Document Type : Original Article

 Abstract

-Results: Overall, 48 individuals (18.5%) had a history of substance use (64.6% traditional substances and 35.4% synthetic substances).
-Among women with a history of substance use compared to the other group, the prevalence of IUFD (4.2% vs. 0.5%, p=0.030), intrauterine growth restriction (6.5% vs. 0.5%, p=0.019), premature rupture of membranes (10.9% vs. 0.9%, p<0.001), cesarean delivery (79.2% vs. 36.3%, p<0.001), preterm delivery (32.6% vs. 3.3%, p<0.001), and meconium staining (17.4% vs. 0.9%, p<0.001) were higher.
+Results: Overall, 48 individuals (18.5%) had a history of substance use.
+Among women with a history of substance use compared to the other group, there was higher prevalence of IUFD (4.2% vs. 0.5%, p=0.030), intrauterine growth restriction (6.5% vs. 0.5%, p=0.019), premature rupture of membranes (10.9% vs. 0.9%, p<0.001), cesarean delivery (79.2% vs. 36.3%, p<0.001), preterm delivery (32.6% vs. 3.3%, p<0.001), and meconium staining (17.4% vs. 0.9%, p<0.001).
 Additionally, the one-minute (8.37 ± 0.93 vs. 9.71 ± 0.60, p<0.001) and five-minute (8.72 ± 0.81 vs. 9.96 ± 0.19, p<0.001) Apgar scores were significantly lower in the substance use group.

-Conclusion: Substance use during pregnancy is associated with adverse pregnancy, delivery, and neonatal outcomes.
-Pregnant women with a history of substance use should be closely monitored.
+Conclusion: Substance use during pregnancy was associated with adverse pregnancy, delivery, and neonatal outcomes.
+These women should be closely monitored.

 Keywords